lerenn/docker-images/webdav-backup/README.md

 This backup can be instantaneous or scheduled, through CRON job (see `CRON` and `CRON_SCHEME` variables below).

+If the backup is split, the program will try to send a part as soon as it as been created and delete it as soon as it has been completed.
+Theoretically, if generation is as fast as sending, you should need only the space for two parts.

 For each WebDAV operation, you have a time out (defaults to 120 sec and editable).
 If the operation fails (whatever is the reason), it will be restarted until it succeed.